Antasey/NCAIR-DSA-Group1/README.md

   4-bit, or use a hosted HF Inference Endpoint via `NATLAS_ENDPOINT_URL`)

 ## Key Features
-- **Keyword Extraction**: automatically pulls symptoms, severity, duration, and anatomical sites from patient speech
-- **Visual Highlighting**: keywords highlighted in yellow in the doctor review screen for quick scanning
+- **Full Clinical Notes**: converts unstructured patient speech into complete, structured English clinical notes with chief complaint, duration, severity, and relevant history — removes the translation barrier entirely
+- **Editable Doctor Review**: doctor can edit any part of the generated note before saving; full control over what goes into the patient record
+- **Quick-Reference Keywords** (supporting): extracted clinical keywords appear as a non-editable sidebar for doctors to quickly scan key clinical points without re-reading the full note
-- **Patient Tracking**: each patient has a unique ID; all visits linked to that ID for complete traceable clinical history
+- **Patient Tracking**: each patient has a unique ID; all visits linked to that ID for complete traceable clinical history across multiple intake sessions
-- **Database Export**: generated patient records are exportable (JSON) for doctor to input into their own system
+- **Multi-Language Support**: Hausa, Igbo, Yoruba — pilot starting with Hausa

 ## Team Workflow
 - Work on feature branches, not `main` — open a PR to merge